Recent Bermuda Rhodes Scholars

 Simon was captain of the school rugby team at Saltus in Bermuda and a member of Sevenoaks' First XV.
 He has also played rugby for club sides in Bermuda and was a member of Bermuda's under 21 rugby team.
 As a member of that team he recently travelled to Canada for a tour.
 He is keen on other sports and has competed on school teams in swimming, cross-country, athletics and basketball.
 He is also interested in music and plays the clarinet.
 Top

-1991 HORSEMAN, Julianna M (Bermuda and St John) b.
-17 September, 1967, Bermuda. d. of Mrs Julia Horseman.
+1991 HORSEMAN, Juliana M (Bermuda and St John) b.
+17 September, 1967, Bermuda. d. of Mr Tommy and Mrs Julia Horseman.
 Educ.
-Mount St Agnes (Bermuda) 1972-79; Warwick Academy (Bermuda) 1979-84; The Taft School (Connecticut) 1984-85; Stanford University (California) 1985-89.
-BA Jurisprudence (law).
-1995 m.Alexander-Jack.
+Mount St Agnes (Bermuda) 1972-79; Warwick Academy (Bermuda) 1979-84; The Taft School (Connecticut) 1984-85; Stanford University (California) 1985-89; Institut d'Etudes Politiques (Paris) 1986-1987; UCLA (California) 1990-1991.
+To read BA Jurisprudence (law).

-Julianna read history at Stanford University in California graduating with honours in 1989.
+Juliana read history at Stanford University in California graduating with honours in 1989.
 Her time at Stanford included a year of study at the Institute of Political Studies in Paris.
 Since then she has been attending the University of California at Los Angeles Law School.
 Extracurricular activities include time spent at Hallett, Whitney & Patton as a legal assistant and work as a reporter and newsreader for the Stanford Daily and university radio station.
 She also wrote for the Stanford University History Journal and acted in productions for the Taft Repertory Company.
-In 1987 Julianna won the Bermuda Ladies' Amateur Stroke play Golf Championship, having represented Bermuda in a number of junior tournaments.
+In 1987 Juliana won the Bermuda Ladies' Amateur Stroke play Golf Championship, having represented Bermuda in a number of junior tournaments.
 She also played for the Stanford University varsity golf team.
 She is also a swimmer and previously competed in a number of competitions.
 Her sporting prowess has also given her the opportunity to travel to a number of countries.

-Julianna is fluent in French and proficient in Italian and German.
+Juliana is fluent in French and proficient in Italian and German.
 Top

 1990 STUBBS, David Alexander (Bermuda and New College) b.
 11 November, 1967, Bermuda. s.
 Dr J. & Mrs M. Stubbs.
 Educ.
 Saltus Gr.
 Sch (Bermuda) 1972-78; Fessenden Sch (Mass) 1978-81; St Pauls Sch (New Hampshire) 1981-85; Alliance Francaise (Paris) 1985-86; Brown University (Rhode Island) 1986-90.
 M.Phil Russian and East European Studies